-Any exhibit that shows learning from an entomology or bee project (excluding live specimens) that is an outgrowth of an entomology or bee project learning experience.
+An exhibit (excluding live specimens) that shows learning or is an outgrowth of an entomology or bee project experience.
 Includes specimen collections and may include products (ex: honey) or equipment as part of the display.

 Class 10224-FISH AND WILDLIFE